AkbariKishan/FPL/README.md

 DONE!!

-Check the output in ‘FPL_main.ipynb’ notebook for key insights
+Check the output in ‘FPL_main.ipynb’ notebook for key insights.

+Disclaimer: This code can be used before weekly transfer deadline for accurate stats.